rahdiannn/rahdiannn/README.md

-Im glads to know how its work, its like amazing to have any repository just because to learn my own on think
+I’m glad to learn how it works.
+It’s great to have a repository just for my own learning.

-Just a self archive ! contact me for more repository at @rahdiannn on my instagram ! hihiw I'm archive some repository and not publishing on public
+This is a personal archive.
+Contact me for more repositories on Instagram: @rahdiannn.
+Some repositories are archived and not public.